5 lessons for building a long-lasting company culture

 Box has been around for almost 15 years.
 Since Aaron Levie cofounded the company while in college, it has taken different forms–from an idea, early iterations in a garage, to an IPO and beyond.
 To keep the culture alive and consistent through every growth stage, Box focuses on seven fundamental values, including “Be candid and assume good intent,” “Blow our customers’ minds,” and my personal favorite, “Make Mom proud!”
 Values aren’t just there to unite a company, but to guide behaviors and actions.
 Levie says Box’s values have been critical to its success.

 As a company grows, it becomes impossible for executives to know everything that’s going on.
-Levie and I have both learned that no one wants to give the founder lousy news–but when we don’t have an accurate understanding of reality, that could mean going in the wrong direction.
+Levie and I have both learned that no one wants to give the founder lousy news–but shielding us from reality could mean sending us in the wrong direction.
 To counteract that, Levie tries to create an environment focused on trust and encourages teammates to challenge him daily.

 2) Employees are your megaphone